percona/pxb-docs/docs/xbstream/xbstream.md

 `--decompress` option.
 You may control the number of threads used for decompressing by passing the `--decompress-threads` option.

 Also, files can be decompressed using the **qpress** tool.
-Qpress supports multi-threaded decompression.
+The tool supports multi-threaded decompression.

 `lz4`